 The Second City is second to none when it comes to holiday revelry.
 On Thanksgiving morning, thousands of spectators line State Street for the McDonald’s Thanksgiving Day Parade.
 Large inflatable balloon characters, decorated floats and marching bands highlight the event, an annual tradition since the Great Depression.

 Downtown’s Daley Plaza hosts Christkindlmarket, the largest open-air German Christmas market outside Europe.
 It features market stalls selling holiday ornaments, toys, food and other gifts, along with live entertainment by choirs and bands.
 The Magnificent Mile Lights Festival kicks off the holiday season with a festive lights display and parade that brightens one of the city’s key shopping districts along Michigan Avenue.

-Along the Lake Michigan waterfront, Navy Pier celebrates the season with Winter WonderFest, an enormous indoor winter playground filling a 170,000-square-foot arena.
-It’s a heady mix of holiday decorations and kid-pleasing attractions, including a skating rink, carnival rides, North Pole scenes and visits with Santa.
+Along the Lake Michigan waterfront, Navy Pier celebrates the season at Light Up the Lake, an enormous indoor winter playground with more than 600,000 twinkling lights across dozens of holiday-themed sculptures.
+It’s a heady mix of holiday decorations and kid-pleasing attractions, including a skating rink, a birch tree forest maze, a holiday train ride in Santa’s Village and visits with the jolly man himself.